GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 ### Create and configure a Cloud SQL for MySQL instance

 > **Note**: This guide uses `wordpress` for the instance name and the database name.
-The guides also uses `root` for the database user name.
+The guide also uses `root` for the database user name.

 1. Create a new Cloud SQL for MySQL Second Generation instance with the following
     command: